 João Carlos de Nóbrega Pecego has served as a Director of the Board since 2010.
-Mr. Pecego has served as Chief Executive Officer of Banco Patagonia, Argentina since 2014, Vice President of GPAT Compañía Financiera since 2016, Director of Patagonia Valores since 2011, Director of Banco Patagonia Uruguay since 2011 and Director of ABA, Asociación de Bancos de la Argentina since 2018.
+Mr. Pecego has served as Chief Executive Officer of Banco Patagonia, Argentina since 2014, Vice President of GPAT Compañía Financiera since 2016, Director of

+Patagonia Valores since 2011, Director of Banco Patagonia Uruguay since 2011 and Director of ABA, Asociación de Bancos de la Argentina since 2018.
 Mr. Pecego was President of Grupo Brasil, Director of Visa Argentina and Director of ADEBA, Asociación de Bancos Argentinos.
 Mr. Pecego was also Vice President of Banco Patagonia, Argentina from 2011 to 2014 and President of GPAT Compañía Financiera from 2011 to 2016.
 He has been employed by Banco do Brasil in various capacities since 1978, holding the positions of Manager of the main agencies in the State of São Paulo, Commercial Superintendent in the South Region of Brazil, Executive Manager responsible for Projects and Corporate Financing and Regional General Director - Head of Latin America of Banco do Brasil based in Argentina.
 Mr. Pecego holds a degree in Business Administration, a postgraduate degree in Business Management from Instituto São Luiz, São Paulo, an MBA in International Business from Fundación Don Cabral, Minais Gerais and in Marketing from Pontificia Universidade Católica do Rio de Janeiro, (PUC).
 Mr. Pecego was formally commended by the Brazilian government for his work in Mercosur.
 Mr. Pecego's professional experience in and related to the banking industry qualifies him to serve on the Board.

 José Alberto Garzón has served as a Director of the Board since 2017.
 Mr. Garzón has served as Legal Vice President and General Secretary of Banco de Comercio Exterior de Colombia S.A.
 (Bancoldex) in Colombia since 2003, Administrative Vice President from 2016 to 2017 and in various other capacities with Bancoldex since 1995, holding the positions of Director of the Legal Department and Attorney in the Legal Department.
 Mr. Garzón has served as a member of the Board of Directors of Fiduciaria Colombiana de Comercio Exterior S.A.
 (Fiducoldex) in Colombia since 2016, Leasing Bancoldex S.A.
 Compañía de Financiamiento in Colombia since 2015 and Segurexpo de Colombia, S.A.
 Aseguradora de Crédito in Colombia since 2000.
 Previously Mr. Garzón was an Attorney at Legis Editores in Colombia and General Manager of Servibolsa Ltda.
 Servicios Inmobiliarios.
-He was a Professor of Credit Insurance in the Insurance Law Program at Pontificia Universidad Javeriana in Colombia and previously taught History of Political Ideas and Insurance at Fundación Universitaria Jorge Tadeo Lozano in Colombia.
+He was a Professor of Credit Insurance in the Insurance Law Program at Pontificia Jorge Tadeo Lozano in Colombia.
 Mr. Garzón holds a Law degree and a Master's degree in Financial Law from Universidad del Rosario in Colombia.
+Mr. Garzón also holds Master's degrees in Commercial Law and Project Finance Studies from Universidad de Los Andes in Colombia and Insurance Law from Pontificia Universidad Javeriana in Colombia and Insurance Law from Pontificia Universidad Javeriana in Colombia and Insurance Law from Pontificia Universidad Javeriana in Colombia.
 Mr. Garzón also holds Master's degrees in Commercial Law and Project Finance Studies from Universidad de Los Andes in Colombia and Insurance Law from Pontificia Universidad Javeriana in Colombia.
-Mr. Garzón is a graduate of Transformative Business Leadership at Centro de Liderazgo y Gestión and of Leading Economic Growth at Harvard's Kennedy School.
 Mr. Garzón's first-hand experience and vast knowledge of administrative, legal and regulatory matters relating to the banking industry and, in particular, trade finance qualifies him to serve on the Board.